On This page

 Ankle and foot sprains

 Sprains occur when a joint is abruptly twisted or turned, and ligaments are strained or torn.
 Sprains, which are common injuries, cause swelling and bruising and may make the joint incapable of supporting weight.
-Most sprains heal with rest, ice and compression, but a torn ligament requires surgery.
+Most sprains heal with rest, ice, and compression, but a torn ligament requires surgery.
 A sprain is damage to ligaments, which connect bones together.
-Strains are injury to muscle or tendons, which attach muscles to bones.
+Strains are injuries to muscles or tendons, which attach muscles to bones.

 Tennis elbow

 Tennis elbow is a painful inflammation of the tendon around the elbow.
-It is caused by overuse or repetitive motion of muscles in the arm, forearm and hands.
-Usually rest and pain medication relieve symptoms of tennis elbow.
-If pain and tenderness persist, surgery could be necessary to repair damage.
+It is caused by overuse or repetitive motion of muscles in the arm, forearm, and hands.
+Usually, rest and pain medication relieve symptoms of tennis elbow.
+If pain and tenderness persist, surgery could be necessary to repair the damage.

 ACL tear